diegoarvz4/react-redux-sample/README.md

   applyMiddleware(thunk)
 ));`

 And the project is now setup with React-Redux and Devtools!
+For more detailed information about React Devtools check this [documentation](https://github.com/zalmoxisus/redux-devtools-extension#installation).

 `npm start`